 Oral glucose tolerance test (OGTT)In this test, you will have a fasting blood glucose level taken, and asked to drink a standard amount (75 g) of a sugary drink.
 A fasting reading of 7.0 mmol/L or a glucose reading of > 11.1 mmol/L two hours after this drink indicates that you have diabetes.

-signs and symptoms of diabetes.
+See page 2 to learn about early signs and symptoms of type 2 diabetes.

-See the next page to learn about the
+See page 4 to learn about the

-risk factors of type 2 diabetes.
+what factors increase your risk of type 2 diabetes.

 Also, check out our other articles on diabetes:

 Diabetes: How to Manage Blood Sugar Levels When You Fall Sick